 Plant vegetables in and among your garden beds: The potential of vegetables as temporary fillers in a flower garden is often overlooked.
 Plain or frilly leafed lettuce, in shades of green and red, are ornamental enough to fill any gap in the front of a border.
 Cabbages can also be used as temporary fillers in a flower border; those with red-purple leaves will accentuate a red border, while blue-green cabbages will introduce a contrast in form and texture with white flowers.

 Make use of small spaces: If you only have a small, sunny patio or small garden, you can still have a food garden that will supply you with fresh salad greens, baby cabbages, cherry tomatoes and flavourful herbs.
 Try some of the baby vegetables that take up less room, such as cherry tomato ‘Yellow Pear’, carrot ‘Darling’, eggplant ‘Bambino’ with thumb-sized clusters of purple fruit and 15–20cm long eggplant ‘Little Finger’, baby red-leafed cabbage ‘Primero’ and green-leafed ‘Pandion’.
 Where space is limited, grow squash, tomatoes, climbing beans and cucumbers up wigwams or trellises, with chives, thyme and basil at the base.
+(Western Cape only)

 Grow herbs on your windowsill: Herbs and pots go together.
 Place them on sunny windowsills and fill with parsley, basil, sage, tarragon, chives, oregano, thyme and rosemary.